software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 ## Designing REST API endpoints for user stories

 Next, let's consider what kind of REST API endpoints we need for the last three user stories.
 In the sixth user story, "{{site.sprint_2_user_story_6}}", we need an lists all the published quizzes.
 To follow the REST API naming principles, we can implement a GET method endpoint `/api/quizzes`.
-We can add a `QuizRestController` class and implement the endpoint with a `getQuizzes` method.
+We can add a `QuizRestController` class and implement the endpoint with a `getAllQuizzes` method.

 In the seventh user story, "{{site.sprint_2_user_story_7}}", we need to display information of a quiz with a specific id.
 For this use-case we can implement a GET method enpoint `/api/quizzes/{id}`.
 If there is no quiz with the provided id, we should return a `404 Not Found` status as a response.
 Similarly, if the quiz is not published, we should return a `403 Forbidden` status as a response.